ChrisKoniniec/ChrisKoniniec.github.io/_posts/2018-12-08-Predicting-Loan-Repayment.md

 loans['Loan Status'].value_counts()
 ```

-Here we see that our target variable is inbalanced (there are 176,000 fully paid loans and 40,000 unpaid loans).
+Here we see that our target variable is imbalanced (there are 176,000 fully paid loans and 40,000 unpaid loans).
 This will create some inaccuracy in our model later.
 It can be (mostly)solved with undersampling the fully paid loans, or oversampling the unpaid loans.
 I will not be covering this approach at the current time, but I will be testing a couple different models to see how the imbalance affects our predictions.

 ```
 loans['Loan Status'].replace(['Fully Paid', 'Charged Off'], [1,0], inplace = True)